HuguesZimmermann/apps-script-query-bq-with-sa/README.md

 Easily adaptable to call other API methods using SA authentication.

 # SET UP
 1. Create or use an existing service account that has IAM rights over BigQuery.
+To have the main function of our file work (Execute a SQL query on BigQuery) the SA should have the BigQuery User role.
 2. Generate it's credential file as a json.
 3. Copy the query-bq-with-sa.gs in your Apps Script project.
 4. In the menu Resources > Libraries: enable the OAuth2 library.